-Among these tools is this database management software package, which is part of a larger initiative to maintain a regional Marine Turtle Tagging Centre (MTTC), operated by the Barbados Sea Turtle Project at the University of the West Indies (http://www.barbadosseaturtles.org/).
+Among these tools is this database management software package, which is part of a larger initiative to maintain a regional Marine Turtle Tagging Centre (MTTC), operated by the Barbados Sea Turtle Project at the University of the West Indies in Barbados.
+Your input on this software package is very important to us.
+Please contact us with questions, suggestions, and ideas for improvement (see "Contact Us" on the installation CD).